harleyjwilson/harleyjwilson/README.md

-# Hi there 👋, I'm Harley Wilson
+# Hi, I'm Harley Wilson

 I'm a Software Engineer at SecDim, based in Perth, Western Australia.
 I recently completed my Bachelor of Computing (Software Engineering) after transitioning into tech from a nine-year career as a Police Officer.